forestgrape/coronavirus/index.md

 * Questions, pointing out mistakes, improvement suggestions and feedback are __welcome__.

 > ###### Definitions
-> *Definitions* are written like this and are valid throughout this page, sometimes only throughout this page.
+> *Definitions* are written like this and are valid throughout this page; sometimes only throughout this page.
 Redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!

 > *Comments*, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.